 Where r = intrinsic rate of natural increase

 This equation can be represented with a graph which has a J shaped curve.
 According to calculus

 Where, Nt = Population density at time t

 e = base of natural logarithms

-The availability of limited resources cannot show an exponential growth.
-As a result, the graph will have a lag phase, followed by an exponential phase, then a declining phase and finally an asymptote.
-This is called Verhulst-Pearl Logistic Growth and is represented by the following equation:
+The availability of limited resources cannot show exponential growth.
+As a result, the graph will have a lag phase, followed by an exponential phase, then a declining phase and ultimately an asymptote.
+This is known as Verhulst-Pearl Logistic Growth and is represented using the equation:

 We have thus explained the population growth in brief.
 For further details, please visit our website or download BYJU’s learning app.

 Also Read: Allee Effect